 Other Things to Consider When Driving

 Buying gas is not the only issue may come across if you decide to drive in Mexico.
-Be aware that you will also have to deal with topes and other bumps on the road, dealing with Mexican authorities, and you may be confronted with a situation in which you may be expected to pay a mordida.
+Be aware that you will also have to deal with topes (speed bumps) and other bumps and potholes on the road, may need to deal with Mexican authorities, and you may be confronted with a situation in which you may be expected to pay a mordida (bribe).
 You'll have different concerns depending on whether you're driving your own car across the border or renting a car in Mexico, but either way, having your own wheels gives you a freedom that no other form of transportation can.

-If you get into trouble on any of Mexico's federal highways, remember that the Green Angels are only a phone call away.
+If you get into trouble on any of Mexico's federal highways, remember that the Green Angels (Angeles Verdes) are only a phone call away.